A Journey on the Mighty Mekong River: Laos’ Luang Say Cruise and Lodge

 The trip along the Mekong allows passengers to have a fantastic experience of exploring villages and sights as well as the Mekong River itself.
-It is a journey that will transport guest from the Huay Xai which a town near the Thai border and entry point into Laos at the Thai border and into the tourism capital of Laos, Luang Prabang or the other direction as well.
+It is a journey that will transport guests from Huay Xai – which is a town and entry point into Laos at the Thai border – into Luang Prabang, the tourism capital of Laos, or make the trip in the other direction.

 The trip is broken into two days with excursion stops along the way and then a night at the midpoint of the trip at the ships sister lodge, the Luang Say Lodge.
 To begin or end the trip in Luang Say, many will opt to stay at the five star Luang Say Residence.

 The Luang Say Cruise ship is a grand vessel.
-It is a typical style that are found on the Mekong made of teak wood with comfortable wicker chairs and plenty of space to move around.
+It is of a typical style that is found on the Mekong, made of teak wood with comfortable wicker chairs and plenty of space to move around.
 The ships are relatively narrow in design with a shallow steel hull for it to be able to navigate the winding and sometimes shallow Mekong.

 There is a sun deck with a retractable roof for those who want to take in some sun along the way.
-Many will vacillate between taking in the views of the river and scenery, reading a book, talking with new friends.
-The hum of the ship and breezes also lulls one into a nap or two along the way as well.
+Many will vacillate between taking in the views of the river and scenery, reading a book or talking with new friends.
+The hum of the ship and breezes also lulls one into a nap or two along the way.